hvgo1/CS-165-MP-Team-Mojojojo/README.md

 Assumed done:
-* "crimedb" database and user "myuser" is already created through postgres and connected to django ("myuser" was granted access to crimedb by command 'GRANT ALL PRIVILEGES ON DATABASE crimedb to myuser;')
+* "crimedb" database and user "myuser" is already created through postgres and connected to django ("myuser" was granted access to crimedb by command 'GRANT ALL PRIVILEGES ON DATABASE crimedb to myuser;' in psql)
 * Template paths are changed to your own in Template dirs in settings.py ( Currently in the settings.py: '/home/jecca/Documents/CS165MP/crime165/crime165/templates', '/home/jecca/Documents/CS165MP/crime165/crime/templates' )